troyerta/cmod-manual/src/ch01-02-demo-setup.md

 Lastly, we'll make a Python3.8 Virtual Environment *in* our dumb sample project.
 It will contain the Python executable *for this project*.

+**Why would we want to do this?**

+Python's *virtual environment* feature actually builds and locally stores an *isolated instance* of Python as an executable binary in your target directory.
+This prevents your coworkers and collaborators from having to use identical Python installations on each of their development PCs (all of which may be running different operating systems).
+Downloading and developing a project no longer affects the system-wide instance of Python, while syncing the versions of Python and any modules used to each developers instance of the project.

+This has a couple negative consequences to note:

+The virtual environment must be remade each time the project directory is moved or copied to a new location on disk.
+This is because the system installation of Python and the project's instance of Python need to track each other to allow the system-wide instance to modify the project instance, and make system-wide resources available to the project instance.

+The exact mechanisms are not anything to mind, just run cmod venv to rebuild your venv at anytime.

 Do this by running the following: (Be sure to use the exact paths specified here)
 ```shell
 $ python3.8 -m venv tools/cmod/venv